Gracrys/deep.waves/README.md

 Music blog for reviews an recommendations

 _____todo__
-[ ] MD - Like posts and make a md to html parser
+[ X ] MD - Like posts and make a md to html parser
 [ ] LAST.FM api connection
 [ ] And well, more posts